 IG is one of the largest forex brokers in the world with low spreads and a range of trading platforms while easyMarkets has fixed spreads, negative balance protection, guaranteed stop losses but a very strong suite of risk management tools ideal for new CFDs traders.

-Comparing the spreads of these market makers one can see that IG (formerly IG Markets) spreads are more narrow.
+Comparing the spreads of these market makers, one can see that IG (formerly IG Markets) spreads are more narrow.
 While low spreads can be a good reason to choose a forex broker, it helps to understand why the spreads differ for each broker.

 Variable or floating spreads are spreads that do not have locked ‘ask’ and ‘bid’ prices.
-These quotes will vary depending on supply and demand for the currency pair.
+These quotes will vary depending on the supply and demand for the currency pair.

 Fixed spreads are spreads that do not change.
 The difference between the changing ‘bid’ and ‘ask’ price is always the same.
 These spreads don’t typically change except in an extremely volatile market.

 easyMarkets differs from IG because they use fixed spreads.
 This broker is unusual because historically they have not widened their spreads regardless of market conditions.
-Even in January 2015, when the Swiss National Bank unexpectedly stopped keeping the Swiss Franc at exchanged rates in line with the Euro resulting in a 40% fall in the valuation of the euro to the franc or a drop in 2000 pips for CHF/EUR easyMarkets held their fixed rates.
+Even in June 2015, when the Swiss National Bank unexpectedly stopped keeping the Swiss Franc at exchanged rates in line with the Euro resulting in a 40% fall in the valuation of the euro to the franc or a drop in 2000 pips for CHF/EUR easyMarkets held their fixed rates.

-If you want the tightest available spreads then consider Pepperstone who offer Electronic Communication Network (ECN) no dealing desk rather than Market Maker dealing desk type trading.
+If you want the tightest available spreads, then consider Pepperstone who offer Electronic Communication Network (ECN) no dealing desk rather than Market Maker dealing desk type trading.

 easyMarkets have several notable inclusions built into their spreads that are included for all trades that IG do not.